brandlewco/jesserieser-hugo-cc/content/collections/espn-ryan-resch.md

   I finally separated myself from Ryan as the No. 2 of the Phoenix Suns front office.
 I finally looked at my personal life and I realized just how deeply unhappy I was.
 The hardest part then was saying, 'What are you afraid of?
-Why are you actually afraid to admit who you are and tell the world who you are?'
+Why are you actually afraid to admit who you are and tell the world who you are?

   When I decided to come out this season, I knew I was going to go all in and